-Research: Ranking for Evaluation of Excellent
+Research: Ranking for Evaluation of Meets Expectations

 This performance level demonstrates satisfactory execution of scholarship or creative activity agenda as shown by the indicators below.
-Excellence meets the department standard.
+These indicators meet the Department Standard.

-- Refined scholarly agenda or creative plan well suited to the mission of the university - Meets departmental production targets for both quantity and quality of scholarship for at least two research activities (as noted in the Department Standard section above) - Potential for wide recognition of quality outside of the University - Completes appropriate schedule of professional educational opportunities (e.g., licensure, technology training, etc.) in a timely fashion - External support captured to facilitate scholarship or creative activities agenda - Highly skilled application of ethical conventions in discipline - Skilled time management facilitates success of scholarly agenda or creative plan
+- Research-related activities meet the Department Standard - Refined scholarly agenda or creative plan well suited to the mission of the university, with appropriate timelines and preferred dissemination or display venues articulated - Meets departmental production targets for both quantity and quality of scholarship for at least two research activities (as noted in the Department Standard section above) - Completed projects suggest the potential for significant, high-quality scholarship over the candidate's career - Potential for wide recognition of quality outside of the University - Completes appropriate schedule of professional educational opportunities (e.g., licensure, technology training, etc.) in a timely fashion - Grants developed and submitted to capture support for scholarly endeavors - External support captured to facilitate scholarship or creative activities agenda - Highly skilled application of ethical conventions in discipline - Skilled time management facilitates success of scholarly agenda or creative plan

-Research: Ranking for Evaluation of Distinguished
+Research: Ranking for Evaluation of Exceeds Expectations

-This performance level demonstrates an unusually high degree of skill in design and execution of scholarly and creativity projects as shown by the indicators below that build upon the indicators for excellence.
-In general, scholarly and creativity projects exceed the standards of excellence of the department.
+This performance level demonstrates an unusually high degree of skill in design and execution of scholarly and creativity projects as shown by the indicators below that build upon the indicators for the Department Standard.
+In general, scholarly and creativity projects exceed the Department Standard.

-- Both quantity and quality measures clearly exceed departmental expectations - National or international audience - National or international recognition earned for quality - Awards received for scholarly or creative projects - Achievements in continuing professional training show unusual merit - Strong record of grant pursuit/awards or accreditation pursuit/awards, successful completion, and dissemination of results - Campus and/or disciplinary leadership
+- Research-related activities exceed the Department Standard - Both quantity and quality measures clearly exceed departmental expectations - National or international audience - National or international recognition earned for quality - Awards received for scholarly or creative projects - Achievements in continuing professional training show unusual merit - Strong record of grant pursuit/awards or accreditation pursuit/awards, successful completion, and dissemination of results - Campus and/or disciplinary leadership

-When evaluating accreditation-related deliverables and activities produced under Category 7, the Chair will consider the following factors for a Distinguished rating relative to the indicators above and workload assignments falling under the umbrella of the scholarship of teaching, learning, and administration:
+When evaluating accreditation-related deliverables and activities produced under Category 7, the Chair will consider the following factors for a Exceeds Expectations rating relative to the indicators above and workload assignments falling under the umbrella of the scholarship of teaching, learning, and administration: